I Hate Being A Parent: How To Deal When Parenting Feels Impossible

 Taking a step back and assessing your life may help you see things you didn't notice before or give you another perspective to consider.

 Try not to feel guilty about taking care of yourself.
-You could set a healthy example for your children by caring for your health and wellness.
+You could set a healthy example for your children by caring for your mental health and overall wellness.
 They may see that self-soothing is an appropriate way to care for difficult emotions.

 Perfection is often unobtainable.
 You may need to let some things slide to preserve your happiness and mental health.
 For example, you might let the house be a little messier on the days you need to rest, or you might decide to ask for help instead of trying to parent alone.

 Consider working on letting go of any guilt you feel when you feel imperfect.
 If you're doing your best to meet your child's needs and care for your family and yourself, you are doing enough.
+Being the best mom you can may look different for you than for others, so try not to compare yourself.

 Coping with the ups and downs of being a parent may feel easier with expert guidance from a counselor.
 Counselors often understand that parents need an outlet to express their emotions and learn new skills.
-Many parents benefit from therapy.
+Most parents might benefit from therapy.
 Research has shown that mothers who receive psychotherapy fare better, and their children benefit from their hard work.
 You would rarely hear any of these children say, "I hate my mother", after therapy.

 You might consider online therapy if you often find yourself busy at home with your kids.
 Online therapy allows you to call, message, or video call your therapist when it's most convenient.
 Additionally, online therapy has been proven as effective as in-person therapy.

 If you're ready to take the brave step of reaching out, online platforms such as BetterHelp may be a practical choice.
-If you're experiencing marriage concerns or relationship issues related to parenting, you may try couples therapy with an online therapist on a platform like ReGain
+If you're experiencing marriage concerns or relationship issues related to parenting, you may try couples therapy with an online therapist on a platform like Regain.

 Takeaway